Skip to content

 Going Through Official Channels

 There's a reason everybody who represents you, from the city council to the President of the United States, has a publicly available email address; it's perhaps the easiest way to reach them with your concerns.
-While the President probably has staff read his email for him, city and county officials can often be directly reached via email.
 If you're able to compose a persuasive letter putting your concerns across, you might be in contact with the right person just minutes after hitting send.

 Less-Formal Approaches